Fabioo798/World-Of-Games-Backend/readme.md

 ## Last information's

-The project is 100% tested with jest and sonarCloud, with the implementation of supertest in order to check the routes
+The project is 100% tested with jest and sonarCloud, with the implementation of supertest in order to check all the routes

 - SonarCloud: <https://sonarcloud.io/summary/overall?id=isdi-coders-2023_Fabio-Di-Noia-Final-Project-back-202301-mad>;